-If you spend a lot of time in front of a monitor not only can (without realizing) your face be quite tense, but optic nerve (which transmits images to the brain) tires.
+If you spend a lot of time in front of a monitor not only can your face be quite tense (without realising), but optic nerve (which transmits images to the brain) tires.

 What to do?
 Here are two excellent yoga exercises:

-– Standing, with the body straight, let head back relaxed.
+- Standing, with the body straight, let head back relaxed.
 Orient look to the root of the nose.
 Eye muscles must be completely relaxed.
-Hold the position 3, 5 minutes.
+Hold the position 3-5 minutes.
 At the first signs of fatigue perform palming technique outlined above.
-Upon completion, you’ll realize refreshing eye movement, magnification eyepiece magnetism, dynamic attention and lucidity greatly expanded.
+Upon completion, you’ll realise refreshing eye movement, magnification eyepiece magnetism, dynamic attention and lucidity greatly expanded.

 Meditation can be a good source to eliminate stress.
 Just sit quietly and close your eyes.
 You will immediately begin to calm your mind.
 Meditation is awareness of what it is today.
 Nothing more, nothing less, just what it is.
 It means being aware of what is already happening now.
-It is what is called “consciousness-witness”, like watching a film whose images menus before me.
+It is what is called “consciousness-witness”, like watching a film whose images are like menus in front of you.
 Thoughts come and go.
-Do not try to capture any thought and create a story from him.
-Do nyourot force bad thoughts to go away.
+Do not try to capture any thought and create a story from it.
+Don’t force bad thoughts to go away.
 Just let them come and go.
 This is Vipassana – meditation without an object.